Successful difficult conversations

 It’s a time of year when sickness can increase.
 We all get ill.
 Some more than others, but illness is part of life.
 And most of the time, it is what it is.
 People are honest about it.
 They need time to rest.
 And you suspect nothing other than honesty.
 But what about when you don’t?
 When you have that niggle that they aren’t really ill?

 I think you and I can agree that: All schools are working hard.
 No school is ‘coasting’ (I hated that phrase!).
 Having walked into hundreds of schools I’ve never found a school that isn’t hard working and committed to their children and community, regardless of results or inspection outcome.
-But what is fascinating […]
+But what is fascinating is what […]

 Environment matters.
 Why?
 Because it’s constantly communicating your standards and expectations.
 It’s also one of the easiest ways to promote higher standards.
 I’m not talking about spending money on painting walls or putting new carpets in.
 No. These cost money.
-They are not a reflection of your standards – they are a reflection […]
+They are not a reflection of your standards – they are a reflection of your […]

 Do you like meeting headteachers that make the impossible happen?
 Because they are speaking at our conference, Outstanding Against the Odds